-Assessor instructions: Students must name three (3) common methods for communication in the workplace out of the 5 (five) methods provided below and describe the advantages and disadvantages for each one of the chosen communication method in the list below.
+Students must name three (3) common methods for communication in the workplace out of the 5 (five) methods provided below and describe the advantages and disadvantages of each one of the chosen communication methods in the list below.

-Communication method Advantages Disadvantages Presentations/meetings: Face to face communication.
-Advantages include being able to read body language, everyone gets the same information at the same time, there is the opportunity for questions and discussion, visual aids can be used (e.g., charts, images), feedback is immediate.
-Disadvantages include the presenter's nerves may detract from the message, it can be time-consuming, not everyone may be able to attend, questions could derail the presentation if not handled well.
-Emails Advantages include emails are a quick way to get information out, there is a consistent message when sending information to a group, reaches a broad audience, there is a written record of discussions.
-Disadvantages include people getting lots of emails, so it can be missed; difficult to judge tone (non-verbal) and easily misinterpreted, impersonal and feedback can be slow.
-Reports Advantages include lots of information can be presented, ability to draw on and present research and data, can be read at any time.
-Disadvantages include people can be reluctant to read it (time constraint, effort), impersonal, slow to get feedback on content.
+Question 6 Communication method Advantages Disadvantages Presentations/meetings: Face-to-face communication.
+Advantages include: being able to read body language. everyone getting the same Disadvantages include: the presenter's nerves may detract from the message. it can be time-consuming. information at the same time. there is an opportunity for questions and discussion. visual aids can be used (e.g., charts, images) feedback being immediate. not everyone may be able to attend. questions could derail the presentation if not handled well.
+Emails Advantages include: • emails are a quick way to get Disadvantages include:people get lots of emails, so there is a consistent message when sending information to a group. it reaches a broad audience. there is a written record of discussions. beopie get lots of emails, so they can be missed. difficult to judge tone (non-verbal) and easily misinterpreted. impersonal and feedback can be slow.
+Reports Advantages include: Disadvantages include: lots of information can be presented. ability to draw on and present research and data. can be read at any time. people can be reluctant to read it (time constraints, effort) impersonal slow to get feedback on content.
+Telephone calls Advantages include: • one-on-one communication. • personal.
+Disadvantages include:

-Telephone calls Advantages include one-on-one communication, personal, tailored specifically to the other person, confidential Disadvantages include: no visual input for non-verbals (need to rely on vocal/audio non-verbal language only, no record of the discussion.
-PowerPoint slides Advantages include supports the presentation, visual, can engage those with visual preferences, engaging Disadvantages include poor design detracts from the speaker
+tailored specifically to the other person. confidential. no visual input for non-verbal (need to rely on vocal/audio non-verbal language only, no record of the discussion.
+PowerPoint slides Advantages include: supports the presentation visual can engage those with visual preferences engaging Disadvantages include: poor design detracts from the speaker.